-When I committed to learning become a better skier, I ended up skiing solo a lot.
+When I committed to learning to become a better skier, I skied solo A LOT.
 It’s a great way to focus and practice at your own pace without feeling like anyone is waiting on you or you’re taking more breaks than you want because someone in your crew has to use the bathroom or wants to grab a beer.
-You can also meet new friends and learn about the mountain you’re on or other great nearby mountains.
+You can also meet new friends and learn about the mountain or other great nearby mountains.
 I love chatting up strangers on the lifts.

 Get out of the backseat